kiberStender/fpJS/README.md

 Before it sums the two number 'a' and 'b', it will have to evaluate  b from sum2 and then evaluate 'a' and 'b' again, so it will be a three times execution.
 Now think about the sum2C.
 When you call sumC(2) it will returns another function with 'a' parameter already evaluated, so only 'b' will be processed.
 Only 2 steps, only 2 evaluations.
 So you can have a better re utilization, a better composition and an increased performance.
-But you can have a better readable code to writing less code.
+But you can have a better readable code writing less code.

 ```coffeescript
   sumC = (a) -> (b) -> a + b